-Following emotional intelligence ethics at workplace is a critical tool for handling moral challenges in business ethics.
-Emotions are considered as important contributions to ethical decision making at work.
-The two components of emotional intelligence play a role in this decision making; the cognitive component that facilitates accurate perceptions of other’s emotions and the empathy component that contributes to the understanding of other’s emotions by sharing their experiences.
+Following emotional intelligence ethics at the workplace is a critical tool for handling moral challenges in business ethics.
+Emotions are important contributors to ethical decision-making at work.
+The two components of emotional intelligence play a role in this decision-making; the cognitive component that facilitates accurate perceptions of others’ emotions and the empathy component that contributes to the understanding of others’ emotions by sharing their experiences.

-Individuals with high emotional intelligence are more skillful at reasoning and regulating their emotions and the behavior of others, and use this information to guide their own thinking and behavior.
+Individuals with high emotional intelligence wok are more skillful at reasoning and regulating their emotions and the behavior of others.
+They use this information to guide their own thinking and behavior.
 Such people are more likely to guide themselves towards ethical thought and actions through their emotional competencies.
-Therefore, individuals with high emotional intelligence are better able to manage their emotions and react less impulsively and aggressively to the behaviors of others, reflecting more ethicality.
+Therefore, individuals with high EI are better able to manage their emotions and react less impulsively and aggressively to others.

-It is believed that those who that follow emotional intelligence ethics at workplace are able to facilitate creations and innovations that fully unleash human potential.
+Those who follow EI ethics in the workplace, facilitate creations that fully unleash human potential.
 It is also believed that such teams are even more powerful than those at the top in the hierarchical structure.
-The characteristics of an emotionally intelligent organization may include customer-oriented, pliability, learning and growth, accountability and team dedication.
+The characteristics of an emotionally intelligent organization may include customer-oriented, pliability, learning and growth, accountability, and team dedication.
 Today the new business mantra is “What do you need to be the best you can be?”.
-Through this, the ethical attitude of the organization is enhanced which in turn helps facilitate social justice and respect, and emotional competencies of the employees are enhanced.
+Through this, the ethical attitude of the organization enhances, which in turn helps facilitate social justice and respect, and the emotional competencies of the employees enhance.

 Empathy, one of the core competencies of emotional intelligence, is an essential component to enhance selflessness and sympathy.
-These tendencies help to encourage and foster ethical attitude and actions in organizations.
-Also, emotional intelligence can be used in an opposite manner to restrict the unethical attitudes or actions in the organization by some group of employees.
-A disadvantage may be that abilities such as empathy and interpersonal skills including persuasion may be used by the deceitful types of people, who might use emotional intelligence skills to deceit or manipulate them.
+These tendencies help to encourage and foster ethical attitudes and actions in organizations.
+Also, emotional intelligence may restrict the unethical attitudes or actions in the organization by some groups of employees.
+A disadvantage may be that abilities such as empathy and interpersonal skills including persuasion may be available at the hands of deceitful types of people, who might use emotional intelligence skills to deceive or manipulate them.
 They may make use of their social skills to climb the hierarchy by lowering others in the organization.
 Thus, for the success of any business or organization, emotional intelligence is one of the basic ingredients.

-Ethical concerns have been the subject of attention by management and business literatures for a long time now, where ethics represents a set of standards that seek to define what is “good and moral”, and a set of principles and values that guide behavior in a society.
-For organizations, it is important that they be aware of the benefits of this concept, now seen as a critical success factor, that is, emotional intelligence.
-In the world of business, the use of emotion can either be genuine, or simply a strategy to achieve the goals pursued.
-It is highly important to follow emotional intelligence ethics at workplace, not only for employee productivity, but for the success of the organization as a whole.
+Ethical concerns have been the subject of attention by management and business literature for a long time now, where ethics represents a set of standards that seek to define what is “good and moral”, and a set of principles and values that guide behavior in a society.
+For organizations, it is important that they are aware of the benefits of this concept, now seen as a critical success factor, that is, emotional intelligence.
+In the world of business, the use of emotion can either be genuine or simply a strategy to achieve the goals pursued.
+It is highly important to follow emotional intelligence ethics in the workplace, not only for employee productivity but for the success of the organization as a whole.